PastIn Person

 Chief Scientific Officer at Microsoft

-Eric Horvitz serves as Microsoft's Chief Scientific Officer, providing leadership on advances and trends in scientific matters, and is recognized for his research on challenges and opportunities with uses of AI technologies.
+Eric Horvitz serves as Microsoft's Chief Scientific Officer, providing leadership on advances and trends in scientific matters, and on issues at the intersection of technology, people, and society.
+He is recognized for his research on challenges and opportunities with uses of AI technologies amidst the complexities of the open world.

 Erina Moon

-Erina Moon is a Master of Information candidate at the University of Toronto, researching within the interdisciplinary area of human-centered data science, focusing on computing for social change in the public sector.
+Erina Moon is a Master of Information candidate at the University of Toronto, researching within the interdisciplinary area of human-centered data science.
+She combines social sciences with computational techniques to study how computing can be used for social change in the public sector.

 Finale Doshi-Velez